 Winnipeg has long sat in the shadows of larger Canadian cities, but the Prairie capital now shines in the spotlight—thanks in part to the Canadian Museum for Human Rights, as well as the continued evolution of the city’s historic Exchange District.
 The latter is a National Historic Site of Canada, and boasts the largest and best-preserved collection of heritage buildings in North America.
 It’s also home to Design Quarter Winnipeg, a collection of 45 design-centric organizations and businesses that, when taken together, solidify the area as a destination for creative minds, innovative retailers and design-conscious consumers.

 Daily flights from Calgary and Edmonton mean easy access to Winnipeg’s hottest spots: AMA Travel can help you find great rates, plus accommodations at guaranteed best prices.
-And don’t forget to purchase travel medical insurance when you venture outside Alberta.
+And don’t forget to purchase travel medical insurance from AMA Travel* when you venture outside Alberta.
 AMA members save up to 10% on already affordable protection with 24/7 support—in case of a medical emergency that’s not covered by your provincial healthcare plan.

 WHAT TO DO